By Madeline Klein on May 13, 2021 in Life Hacks

 4. Pack snacks

 As tempting as QT slushies or Casey’s pizza may be, try packing your road trip snacks ahead of time.
 You can save some money by buying your snacks from Walmart or your local grocery store.
-Plus, you can even look into some healthy road trip snacks if you want instead of splurging on expensive gas station food to really feel good about yourself.
+Plus, you can even look into making your own healthy road trip snacks instead of splurging on expensive gas station food.

 5. Take advantage of cruise control